A Return to Film: Where the act itself becomes the Way

-Whether you once loved film or have only known digital, this is a book for those who believe there is more behind a picture than pixels.
+Whether you once loved film or have only known digital, it speaks to anyone who feels there is more behind an image than pixels.

 What’s Inside This 80-Minute Read